AtomDB/ACX2/README.txt

 Once this is done, the data will load.

-Four different models are loaded:
+Five different models are loaded:

 - acx2 : Emission from CX with the 14 main elements.
 Abundance is tied between all elements (so there is only 1 abundance keyword).
 Analogous to the apec model.
 - vacx2 : Emission from CX with the 14 main elements.
 Abundance is free to vary between all the elements (though it starts frozen).
 Analagous to the vapec model.
 - vvacx2 : Emission from 27 elements, H through Ni excluding Co.
 Abundance is free to vary between all the elements.
 - acx2oneion : Emission from CX with one specific ion, specified with element and ion, where ion is the ion charge plus 1.
+- vacxnei : As with vacx2, but with the initial ionization balance set from a non-equilibrium plasma

 .. note::